 In 2004, three college sophomores arrived in Silicon Valley with their newly launched college social network.
 It was live on a handful of college campuses.
 It was not the market-leading social network or even the first college social network; other companies had launched sooner and with more features.
-With 150,000 registered users, it made little in revenue, yet that summer they raised their first $500,000 in venture capital.
+With 150,000 registered users, it made little in revenue, yet that summer the company raised its first $500,000 in venture capital.
 Less than a year later, they raised an additional $12.7 million.

 Keep reading to find the answers!